Intrenion/Milcraft/doctrine/command.md

 A rapid military response can turn a limited crisis into a wider war.

 **Action**
-Test several options before choosing an action that cannot be reversed.
+Test several options before choosing an irreversible action.

 **Outcome**
 Leaders gain time to resolve the crisis without unnecessary escalation.